KushanTharaka97/petsApp/README.md

 # petsApp
-Creating android app with new functioonality
+Creating android app with new functioonality.